City Defence Walls

-The ‘Pub under the Golden Pipes’ is another inviting cellar bar.
-It’s more sedate than most such places, better suited to conversation...
+The ‘Pub under the Golden Pipes’ is an inviting cellar bar.
+It’s more sedate than most such places, better suited to conversation than...

 Established in 1895, this cavernous place was a hang-out for writers, painters, actors and other artistic types, and the birthplace of...